-The Power Sentence Lesson Plan includes step-by-step instructions on how to lead a Power Sentence Lesson, including:
+The Power Sentence Lesson Plan includes step-by-step instructions on how to lead a Power Sentence Lesson, including how to:

-- Deconstructing the Power Sentence and Unpack its Meaning
+- Deconstruct the Power Sentence and Unpack its Meaning

-- Connecting Ideas Between the Power Sentence and Focus Question
+- Connect Ideas Between the Power Sentence and Focus Question

 To deconstruct and reconstruct the Power Sentence with your class onscreen, click Presentation Mode at the top of the lesson.